 The transmitter intermodulation level is the total radiated power of the intermodulation products when an interfering signal is injected into the CLTA.

-For BS type 1-O, the transmitter intermodulation requirement is captured by the co-location transmitter intermodulation scenario case, in which the interfering signal is transmitted from a co-located base station.
+For BS type 1-O, the transmitter intermodulation requirement is captured by the co-location transmitter intermodulation scenario case, in which the interfering signal is injected into the CLTA.

 6.8.2 Minimum requirement